 - If you are allergic to nevirapine or any other medicines.

-- If you are on or have ever received kidney dialysis.
+- If you receive dialysis.

 - If you have trouble swallowing pills.